ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

     * **Detection:** After AI mapping, `Step3_OnCameraScripting.js` now detects situations where dialogue from the transcript might be ambiguously classified (e.g., on-camera dialogue placed in a B-roll shot type).
     * **User Confirmation:** If ambiguities are found, a new "Resolve Ambiguous Dialogue" view is presented.
 Here, the user can explicitly clarify whether a specific dialogue segment is "On-Camera Dialogue" or "Voiceover Script."
 This ensures high accuracy where AI inference alone is insufficient.
 * **Enhanced Shot-by-Shot Dialogue Editor:**
-    * The editor now clearly displays **separate text areas** for "On-Camera Dialogue (seen speaking)" and "Voiceover Script (heard over visuals)" for each shot, allowing precise editing of both types of dialogue.
+    * The editor now clearly displays **separate editable text areas** for "On-Camera Dialogue (seen speaking)" and "Voiceover Script (heard over visuals)" for each shot, allowing precise editing of both types of dialogue.
     * **UPDATED:** The `location_tag` for each shot is now prominently displayed in the shot card, aiding in quick contextual identification of dialogue.
-    * **UPDATED:** `ai_reason` associated with blueprint modification suggestions is now cleared from the shot data once the suggestions are applied, preventing redundant display.
+    * **UPDATED:** `ai_reason` associated with blueprint modification suggestions is now cleared from the shot data once the suggestions are applied or ambiguities resolved, preventing redundant display.
 * **Improved User Flow & Progress Reporting:**
     * The `handleMapTranscript` function in `Step3_OnCameraScripting.js` provides granular `processingMessage` updates to keep the user informed during long-running AI tasks.
     * **UPDATED:** When adding new shots from AI suggestions, `Step3_OnCameraScripting.js` now guarantees truly unique `shot_id`s to prevent React key warnings and data conflicts during re-processing.
     * The blueprint auto-save logic in `useBlueprint.js` has been refined to ensure changes are persisted correctly after initial data load, preventing loss of work when re-opening the workspace.
     * The `ScriptingV2_Workspace.js` now remembers and restores the user's last active step, improving workflow continuity.
 * **Seamless Integration:** The mapped dialogue (and any user-resolved ambiguities) is automatically populated into the blueprint, and the UI transitions smoothly through the different review stages (ambiguity, refinement, shot-by-shot).
 The overall flow aligns with the goal of leveraging AI for heavy lifting while retaining granular user control.
+* **Final Assembly Script Generation:**
+    * The `generateScriptFromBlueprintAI.js` utility has been updated to generate two distinct script outputs: a `full_video_script_text` (the complete narrative for the entire video) and a `recording_voiceover_script_text` (containing only the content that needs to be recorded post-facto, such as hooks, transitions, and conclusions).
+    * `Step5_FinalAssembly.js` now displays both these scripts prominently, providing a "Copy for Recording" button for the `recording_voiceover_script_text`.